 Accelerometers are critical in establishing a well-functioning condition monitoring system.
 PACE takes a look at a new portable accelerometer calibrator, the 28959G.

-Headquartered in the UK, Meggitt-Endevco is a company that specialises in providing state-of-the-art solutions for vibration monitoring in extreme and dynamic environments.
-The product line covers a wide range of accelerometers, piezoresistive pressure sensors, signal conditioners and calibrators.
+Headquartered in the UK, Meggitt-Endevco is a world leader in the design and manufacture of state-of-the-art vibration measurement and monitoring equipment for use in extreme and dynamic environments.
+Their product line covers a wide range of accelerometer technologies, piezoresistive pressure sensors, signal conditioners and calibration systems.

-As the authorised distributor of Meggitt-Endevco in Australia and New Zealand, Bestech Australia is committed to continuing to offer high-quality sensors for vibration testing and measurement to the local industry.
-The company’s product specialists and factory-trained application engineers provide advice and high-quality technical support.
+As the authorized distributor of Meggitt-Endevco products in Australia and New Zealand, Bestech Australia is pleased to be able to offer these high-quality products to its customers.
+The Bestech team comprises highly knowledgeable product specialists and factory-trained application engineers to provide customers with the best advice and high-quality technical support.